Naurislv/Self-Driving-Car-challenge-Team-DeepLatvia/README.md

 1. ROS officially supports only python2 so install python2
 2. Install ROS.
 Full ROS installation (as explained above) contains python-rosbag which independently installed might not work.
 3. If you are using Anaconda you may need to install catkin_pkg ```~/anaconda2/bin/conda install -c auto catkin_pkg```
 4. As I always used Anacaonda3 (python 3.x) I had to install dependecies such as OpenCV.
-There was some issues, so see [Installing OpenCV for Anaconda2](#Installing OpenCV for Anaconda2) of proper way to do it.
+There was some issues, so see "Installing OpenCV for Anaconda2" of proper way to do it.
 5. Example of how to load .bag file can be found python/load_bag_example.ipynb

 ##### Installing OpenCV for Anaconda2